 As you begin to build your knowledge of maths, science, computing and engineering during Years 9 and 10, why not advance your skills through our exciting high school outreach programs?

 Our faculty offers work experience placements for Year 10 students interested in chemical engineering.
 Students are teamed up with either an academic or PhD student to work on a project.

-Through this three-day intensive workshop on campus you will discover more about the range of disciplines and careers available in engineering.
-You will participate in hands-on activities and meet current engineering students.
-You will also be tasked with solving a real-life engineering problem and present your solutions at the end of the workshop.
+Through this one-day intensive workshop on campus you will discover more about the range of disciplines and careers available in engineering.
+You will experience the latest technologies while participating in hands-on activities, visiting laboratories and an industry site.
+Places are limited.

 When: One night per week during school term

 The University of Sydney hosts a high school student robotics team competing in the international First Robotics competition.
 The team includes students from a variety of Sydney high schools who work together to build a robot to compete in a sports-like competition.
 By participating, you will learn valuable skills in programming, robotics, building, project management, leadership and communications.

 The Indigenous Australian Engineering School is an annual event established by Engineering Aid Australia.
 Open to 25 Aboriginal and Torres Strait Islander students entering Years 10, 11 and 12, the six-day live-in school gives students a taste of engineering as a university course and career.
 It involves hands-on and challenging activities within the Faculty of Engineering as well as site visits to engineering companies.